Exploring behavioural finance and understanding its basics

 This shows behavioural biases such as herding can lead to irrational investment decisions with investors ignoring fundamental analysis and chasing a prevalent trend.
 Understanding these behavioural tendencies can help investors make more rational decisions.

 In conclusion, behavioural finance explains how human psychology works and affects the world of finance.
 It tells us that instead of thinking logically and rationally, investors let past experiences, personal preferences and beliefs cloud their judgement when they make investing decisions.
 By understanding and addressing these psychological factors, investors can potentially improve their financial outcomes.
-Moreover, tools like a compound calculator can assist investors in visualizing the potential growth of their investments through the power of compounding.
+Moreover, tools like a compound calculator and mutual fund lumpsum calculator can assist investors in visualizing the potential growth of their investments through the power of compounding.
 This can help them stay calm in the face of temporary volatility and stay invested to potentially meet their financial objectives.
 For example, using an SIP return calculator can help investors estimate the future value of their investments, providing clarity and aiding in better decision-making.

 FAQs: